How to Update the PHP Version

 If you ever encounter problems with the way your server handles PHP packages, it may be helpful to view and/or modify your server's PHP configuration.
-Depending on the server that you are on, you will have either the MultiPHP Manager or the PHP Selector plugin in the cPanel, which is used to modify which version your website utilizes.
+Depending on the server that you are on, you will have either the MultiPHP Manager or the PHP Selector plugin in the cPanel, which is used to modify your websites' PHP versions.

 - Log into cPanel.

-- In the Software section, click on the PHP Selector icon.
+- In the Software section, click the PHP Selector icon.

-- Navigate to the directory for which you'd like to update the PHP version.
-The document root for the primary site on your account is typically located in the public_html folder, so you would select this folder in the file tree.
+- Navigate to the directory which you'd like to update the PHP version.
+The document root for the primary site on your account is located in the public_html folder.

-- Then, from the drop-down menu, select the version of PHP you want to use and then click Update.
+- From the drop-down menu, select the version of PHP you want to use and then click Update.

 Caution: If your site's scripts rely on older functions of PHP, which are no longer available in the latest stable version being used on the server, you may encounter compatibility issues when the PHP is automatically updated.